 IAM invariably causes an elevation in blood creatine phosphokinase (CPK) concentration which is why that blood test allows for rapid diagnosis.
 Rapid diagnosis and treatment are important as 3% of patients experience rhabdomyolysis (the breakdown of muscle tissue) as well as renal failure.

-7. Pressure behind the eyes and the cheeks
+7. The pressure behind the eyes and the cheeks

 When you are down with the flu, you are likely to experience headaches because of your stuffy nose.
 However, if you notice that a sensation of pressure behind your eyes and cheeks, it is possible that you have come down with sinusitis.